musksah/chatbot/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The bot can understand specific list of words, these are words for testing it.
+The bot can understand specific list of words.
+These are the words to test it:

-- sign up
+* sign up
+To create an account
+* log in
-- log in
+To log in with you account
-- deposite
+* deposite
+To deposite money in you saving account
-- withdraw
+* withdraw
+To withdraw money in you saving account
+* account balance
-- account balance
+To kwnow your current account balance
-- exchange currency
+* exchange currency
+To exchange currencies
+* help
+The list of the functionalities of the bot

 <!-- LICENSE -->
 ## License